-St. Bartholomew's Episcopal Church and the Black Lantern Inn are also listed on the National Register of Historic Places.
+St. Bartholomew's Episcopal Church, the Black Lantern Inn and the Community Baptist Church and Parsonage are also listed on the National Register of Historic Places.
 The St. Bartholomew's Episcopal Church, also known as the Union Church, was built in 1835 at a cost of three thousand dollars.
 Membership thrived at the church until 1882 when, it started to decline.
 By 1920, the church was no longer being used on a regular basis and it began to deteriorate.
 On November 23, 1974, the Town of Montgomery formed the Montgomery Historical Society to save the historic building for future generations.
 The Society purchased the church from the Episcopal Diocese of Burlington for one dollar.
-The church was later renamed Pratt Hall in honor of one of the founders, Larry Pratt.
-All the necessary repair work that was done on the building was funded through community donations and fund-raising events.
-See Appendix A, Volunteer Community Organizations for more on the Montgomery Historical Society.